 Helen Silver is Chief General Manager of the Workers' Compensation Division at Allianz Australia.
 She has held senior positions in both the Victorian and Commonwealth public services.
 She has served as Secretary of the Department of Premier and Cabinet in Victoria, and as General Manager, Government Business at National Australia Bank.
 She is a National Fellow of the Institute of Public Administration Australia, and a Vice-Chancellor's Professorial Fellow at Monash University.
 Helen is a Director of the Melbourne Symphony Orchestra.

-Clare is also a member of the Australian Government's Australia–Singapore Arts Group, established in May 2016 to build on the commitment both countries made following the signing of the Memorandum of Understanding on Cooperation in the Field of Arts and Culture in 2015.
-The group meets regularly to provide advice and recommendations that will drive an ongoing program of cultural activities in both countries to enhance our cultural relations, develop professional skills and cultivate audiences.
+She is also a member of the Australian Government's Australia–Singapore Arts Group, established in May 2016 to build on the commitment both countries made following the signing of the Memorandum of Understanding on Cooperation in the Field of Arts and Culture in 2015.

-Prior to Arts Centre Melbourne, Claire was at the Sydney Opera House for nearly 12 years, her last role being Chief Operating Officer.
-In this capacity, Claire was responsible for Precinct Businesses (Food and Beverage, Tours & Retail), Finance, Information Systems, People and Culture, Legal and Strategy and Risk Management.
+Prior to Arts Centre Melbourne, Claire was at the Sydney Opera House for nearly 12 years – her last role being Chief Operating Officer.
 Prior to her tenure at the Sydney Opera House, Claire worked at Ernst and Young (London) and Cable and Wireless (London and Sydney).

 Leanne leads our Human Resources team and supports the delivery our strategic goals through workforce planning, industrial and employee relations, change management, succession planning, professional development and talent management, wellbeing, diversity and HR operations.